 if ~strcmp(slrtpingtarget, 'success') error(message('xPCTarget:examples:Connection')); end

-Build the model and download the image, xpcosc.dlm, to the target computer.
+Build the model and download the image, xpcosc.mldatx, to the target computer.

 set_param('xpcosc','RTWVerbose','off'); % Configure for a non-Verbose build. rtwbuild('xpcosc'); % Build and download application.

-### Starting Simulink Real-Time build procedure for model: xpcosc ### Successful completion of build procedure for model: xpcosc ### Looking for target: TargetPC ### Download model onto target: TargetPC
+### Starting Simulink Real-Time build procedure for model: xpcosc ### Generated code for 'xpcosc' is up to date because no structural, parameter or code replacement library changes were found. ### Successful completion of build procedure for model: xpcosc ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1

 Create the MATLAB® variable, tg, containing the Simulink Real-Time target object.
 This object allows you to communicate with and control the target computer.